 Florence Sample Day 4:

 You'll start in Florence with some of the biggest hits.
-Take a guided (small group or private) tour, skipping the lines to visit to the Accademia to see Michelangelo's David, followed by a tour of the Duomo, and learn the incredible story of Brunelleschi's design of the dome.
+Take a guided (small group or private) round trip tour, skipping the lines to visit to the Accademia to see Michelangelo's David, followed by a tour of the Duomo, and learn the incredible story of Brunelleschi's design of the dome.
 You'll also learn about the beautiful baptistry and Gates of Paradise.
 Continue the tour with a stroll through Piazza della Signoria and Piazza della Reppublica, ending with a walk across the famous Ponte Vecchio.
 This tour provides not only skip-the-line access to the best sights in Florence, but allows for in depth discussion (and question time) of the history and events that surround each site.

 Florence Sample Day 5: